 During the development of new transport schemes, the Council and its partners will exercise due diligence in preventing harm to the historic environment.
 Where appropriate, due to the size or nature of the scheme, an historic impact assessment will be undertaken.

-Appendix L provides further details on the proposals that make up the transport priorities set out above.
+Appendix J provides further details on the proposals that make up the transport priorities set out above.
 The main interventions are also identified on Figure 15 – Transport Improvements Plan.

 Figure 15 - Transport Improvements Plan